55Lavkush555/55lavkush555/README.md

 ### 🏆 Fun Facts
 - 🎮 Gamer at heart, building creative worlds with code
-- ⚽ Sports Enthusiast: Football & Cricket
+- ⚽ Sports Enthusiast: Kabaddi
 - 🌱 Always learning something new in the tech world!

 ---